 Yuede Ji

-Yuede Ji received a Ph.D. degree from the George Washington University in 2021.
+Dr. Yuede Ji received a Ph.D. degree from the George Washington University in 2021 working with Dr. Howie Huang.
 He received M.S. and B.E. from Jilin University in 2015 and 2012, respectively.
-Yuede Ji’s curriculum vitae can be found here.

 Openings

 Dr. Ji is looking for fully funded self-motivated Ph.D. students to work on various cool projects in cybersecurity, high-performance computing, and graph AI.
 If you are interested, please drop me an email with your CV.
-According to CS ranking, UNT is ranked 46th among all the US universities in the area of high-performance computing (HPC) (as of Nov.
+According to CS ranking, UNT is ranked 41st among all the US Universities in the discipline of HPC (as of Dec.
 2023).

 News